-If you are here, it means that you love traveling and are curious about the world; well, me too.
-The studies you will find here are a collection of information that I managed to collect during the trips.
-I try to present them in a way I always look for when planning a next tour.
+If you are here, it means you love traveling and are curious about the world; me too.
+The studies that you will find here are a collection of information that I was able to gather during the trips.
+I try to present them in the way I am always looking for when planning my next visit.
 But not only.
-I invite you to look at the next pages.
-You will find a number of important information when organizing a trip and planning costs.
+I invite you to look at the following pages.
+You will find a lot of important information when organizing a trip and planning costs.

-Everyone is amazed by the beautiful Karyatids, or Greek architectural props.
-For tourists, they are no less interesting than the Parthenon, and certainly more spectacular.
-However, does everyone know where the name comes from and what does it mean?
-Well, Caryatid refers to a small town near Sparta, Karyai.
-The inhabitants of the village, in 480 BC, in fear of a devastating war, supported themselves on the side of Persia.
-In fact, the Persians looted, burned and murdered.
-However, as early as in 479 BC Greece won the battle of Salamis, later at Platejas, to defeat the invaders.
-The Athenians did not forgive the inhabitants of Karyai, they murdered all men, and the women took captives.
-Figures Caryatid are to be a warning against repeating the infamous attitude of countrymen.
+Everyone is delighted with the beautiful Caryatids, i.e. Greek architectural supports.
+For tourists they are an object no less interesting than the Parthenon, and certainly more effective.
+However, does everyone know where the name comes from and what it means?
+Well, Caryatid refers to a small town, near Sparta, Karyai.
+The villagers, in 480 B.C., in fear of a devastating war, sided with Persia.
+In fact, the Persians plundered, smoked and murdered.
+However, as early as 479 B.C.E.
+Greece won the naval battle at Salamis, later at Platai, in order to defeat the invaders.
+Athenians did not forgive the inhabitants of Karyai, they murdered all the men, and women were taken prisoner.
+Caryatid figures are to be a warning against repeating the shameful attitude of our countrymen.

-The Greeks, the columns of the Erechtheion, call Kores.
-They are supposed to be girls who watch over the grave of the legendary Kekrops, half-man, half-serpent.
+The Greeks call the columns of Erechtheus.
+They are supposed to be girls who watch over the grave of the legendary Kekrops, half-man, half-snake.